 Make Flexibility Work for You!

 Staying flexible has allowed us to have some incredible experiences while saving quite a bit of money.
-Since we don’t rely on frequent flier miles, points, or other opportunities to travel for free, flexibility has helped us to stretch our money and keep us on the road.
+Since we don’t rely on frequent flier miles, points, or other opportunities to travel for free, flexibility has helped us to stretch our budget and keep us on the road.

 When you’re planning your next trip, keep these tips in mind- they might just help you to save some money or enjoy a few more hours in a destination you love!